Prostate Cancer: Reducing the Risks

 Milk is a major concern with hormone dependent cancers.
-It mainly comes from pregnant cows bred to produce huge quantities of milk as quickly as possible and is high in growth promoting hormones including Insulin Growth Factor One.
-It contains 5-30 times as many hormones as milk did in the past.
+Milk comes from cows bred to produce huge quantities of milk as quickly as possible and is high in growth promoting hormones including Insulin Growth Factor One and this increase in hormones is made worse because milk from pregnant cows is also used.
+Milk contains 5-30 times as many hormones as it did in the past.
 Although she feels avoiding milk is the single most important step in hormone dependent cancers her approach is much more comprehensive than this and is worth reading.
 Research in 2001 found having over 2 and a half servings of dairy products was associated with a significantly higher risk of prostate cancer.

 In a study done in 2011 milk was dripped onto prostate cancer cell cultures and on average caused a 30% increase in growth rate (whereas almond mild reduced growth by 30%).

 There have been twenty-four studies of the link between milk and prostate cancer with twenty showing a positive association.
 On average milk doubles the risk and gives a four-fold risk of metastasis.